andrealani/ShockFitting/README.md

 For the moment, it is just work in progress, nothing usable is ready yet.

-You can mon itor progress in the wiki.
+You can monitor progress on https://github.com/andrealani/ShockFitting/wiki.